Why talk to me about Edge SEO?

 Being one of the leaders in making “edge SEO” accessible to all webmasters and marketers, I’m best placed to speak to about taking your SEO serverless.
-Me and my team can help support you, and develop custom solutions for edge SEO-as-a-service on a number of CDNs, including:
+My team and I can help support you and develop custom solutions for edge SEO-as-a-service on a number of CDNs, including:

 - AWS Cloudfront ([email protected])

 - Fastly (via custom VCL or dashboard, rumored to be working on a Workers style solution)

 - Akamai (redirects through Edge Redirector Cloudlet, working on Akamai EdgeWorkers)

 - Apigee (while not a CDN, can still implement things on the Edge via the AssignMessage Policy)

 - Stack Path